pgmoneta/pgmoneta/doc/man/pgmoneta.conf.5.rst

 retention
   The retention time in days, weeks, months, years.
 Default is 7, - , - , -

-link
-  Use links to limit backup size.
-Default is true

 log_type
   The logging type (console, file, syslog).
 Default is console